marketplacer/load-facebook-profile-ios-swift/README.md

 ## Verifying user ID on server side

-In order to authenticate the user one needs to verify its `facebook user id` on server side.
+In order to authenticate a user one needs to verify its `facebook user id` on server side.
 Send the following request from your server and compare the returned user id with the one loaded by `TegFacebookUserLoader.load` function.

 ```
 https://graph.facebook.com/me?fields=id&access_token=YOUR_ACCCESS_TOKEN